mattermost/docs/source/install/cloud-changelog.md

 #### Annual Cloud Subscriptions
  - On the purchase modal, admins are now able to buy an annual cloud subscription for a user count that exceeds the current user count.
- - The **System Console > Billing & Account > Subscriptions** page now reflects if the plan is monthly or annual.
+ - The **System Console > Billing & Account > Subscriptions** page now reflects whether the plan is monthly or annual.
  - Added the ability to migrate from a monthly to an annual Cloud Professional plan.

 ### Improvements